Gallery crackdown on Leonardo da Vinci show tickets

 Listed by the National Gallery as an original, the painting was sold at Sotheby's for 45 pounds in 1958, when it was believed to be by one of Leonardo's pupils.

 According to ARTnews, the work is now owned by a consortium of dealers, including Robert Simon, a specialist in Old Masters in New York.
-Valued by experts at up to $200 million, Simon told the publication the work was not for sale.
+Valued by experts at up to $200 million (128.4 million pounds), Simon told the publication the work was not for sale.

 The National Gallery has collected virtually all of the known Leonardo paintings from Milan, where he was court artist to the city's ruler Ludovico Sforza from around 1482-1499.